These are the best games available on the Oculus Quest 2

 The biggest question most people have (once they realize Supernatural isn't a horror game) is if Supernatural VR is worth the subscription cost?
 After you finish the 30-day free trial, the game costs $19/month or $179/year, which will be an immediate turn-off for plenty of Quest 2 owners.
 That's essentially the cost of a cheap gym membership!

 What are you paying for?
 For starters, you get access to actual coaches that give you tips and encouragement during new, daily workouts, where most VR exercise apps rely on tracking software alone to encourage hard work.
 You can find different workouts meant to target specific body parts.
 Instead of original electronica soundtracks that never change, you'll listen to new licensed music.
 The gameplay is extremely similar to Beat Saber, but the app tracks specific metrics, like the force and extension of your arm thrusts or the depth of your squats, as a way to track your progress.
-And you can connect your fitness tracker so your heart rate is associated with the workout.
+And you can connect your fitness tracker, so your heart rate is associated with the workout.

 If you're serious about your health in 2021 and have enough space in your home to stretch out and strike the air without hitting something, seriously consider starting a free trial.
-Even if you stop after 30 days, you'll at least see whether or not you like VR fitness or prefer to go outside for your calorie burning. —Michael Hicks
+The Supernatural app lets you pair a fitness tracker to your Quest 2, so you see exactly how many calories you've burned.
+30 free days will be enough to decide if you like VR fitness and have the willpower to stick with it. —Michael Hicks

 The Best Multiplayer VR Games